String Quartet No. 1 (Prokofiev): Movements

+The string quartet has three movements:

 Analysis

 The work is distinctive in that its key, B minor, is just a semitone below the limits of the viola and cello range.
 Another distinctive feature is that the finale is a slow movement, which is highly intense in emotion and full of sweeping melodies.

 Prokofiev had liked the finale so much that he transcribed a version of it for string orchestra, as Op.
 50a, and included a piano transcription in his pieces as Op.
 52.